paperclip-rs/paperclip/book/actix-plugin.md

 #### Performance implications?

 Even though we use some wrappers and generate schema structs for building the spec, we do this only once i.e., until the `.build()` function call.
-At runtime, it's basically an [`Arc`](https://doc.rust-lang.org/std/sync/struct.Arc.html) deref and [`RwLock`](https://docs.rs/parking_lot/*/parking_lot/type.RwLock.html) read, which is quite fast!
+At runtime, it's basically a pointer read, which is quite fast!

-We also add a wrapper to blocks in functions tagged with `#[api_v2_operation]`, but those wrappers are unit structs and the code eventually gets optimized away anyway.
+We also add wrappers to blocks in functions tagged with `#[api_v2_operation]`, but those wrappers follow the [Newtype pattern](https://doc.rust-lang.org/stable/book/ch19-03-advanced-traits.html#using-the-newtype-pattern-to-implement-external-traits-on-external-types) and the code eventually gets optimized away anyway.